tinacms/tina.io/content/docs/forms.md

 ```

-`useLocalForm` returns an object containing all of the form's values that will change as the content is updated in the form.
+`useForm` returns an object containing all of the form's values that will change as the content is updated in the form.
 By switching out our original `props` in the rendering code for this new object, our page will re-render as the content is changed, giving us a real-time preview of the content!

-## Form Hooks

-Tina includes three hooks for creating forms: `useForm`, `useLocalForm`, and `useGlobalForm`.
-The API of each of these hooks is exactly the same, and the behavior is mostly similar; the only difference is where the form appears in Tina's sidebar interface.

-### _useLocalForm_

-`useLocalForm` will create a form and add it to the main area of the sidebar, where its content can be accessed and edited by users.
-We refer to these as _local forms_ because forms in this part of the sidebar are meant to be contextual to the page you're on.
-Forms are connected to the sidebar with Tina's [Dynamic Plugin System](/blog/dynamic-plugin-system)

-Typically, when using local forms, you would call the `useLocalForm` hook inside the component that renders a specific page (this would be the page component in Gatsby or Next.js).
-In this case, the form would be added to the sidebar when the user is on that page, and removed once they navigate away.

-### _useGlobalForm_

-`useGlobalForm` will create a form and add it to the _global menu_ region of the sidebar.
-This area of the sidebar is intended for forms that persist across all pages on a site.

-Note that calling `useGlobalForm` in a non-global context will still cause the form to be added or removed like a local form.

-### _useForm_

-`useForm` will create a form, but will not add it to the sidebar UI at all.
-You might use this for content that will be [edited inline](/docs/inline-editing), if you don't want the form to also appear in the sidebar.

-## Calling Form Hooks

-The signature of a form hook looks something like this:
+## Creating Forms in React

+The `useForm` hook let's you create a form, but it does not register it with the CMS.
+Here is how that hook works:

 ```javascript
 const [modifiedValues, form] = useForm(formConfig, watchedVars)
 ```

-All three basic form hooks follow this same structure.

 ### Hook Return Values